lottpaul/GettingStartedBioinformatics/Appendix_L_Initial_Project_Backup/3_Project_Backup.md

 Within the LCC Lab, I always keep a copy on the Server, a copy on a Backup Drive, and a copy on AWS Glacier Long-term Tape storage.

-To ensure that the data is stored efficiently, I always like to gzipped-Tarball the files.
+To ensure that the data is stored efficiently, I always like to keep a project folder(s) in a gzipped-Tarball.

 ## Tar (Tape Archive Format)
 Tar is a software program the combines files into a single archive.
 It was originally developed to backup and store information to tape-based backup systems and is present on Unix/Linux based systems.

 Today, Tar has become a standard for combining files and directories.
 An alternative that is common to see is ZIP files.

 ### Common options